trabilitaet/ACME-project/docs/acme-project-whitelist.md

 ## Golang
-You may use the standard library.
+You may use the standard library, which is installed in the CI.
 Note that not all packages that are part of the Go Project are part of the standard library!
 See https://golang.org/pkg/ for more info.

-Additionaly, you may import the following:
+Additionally, you may import the following:

 - https://github.com/sirupsen/logrus
 - https://github.com/miekg/dns